-Clean Buildings Standards
+Clean Buildings Performance Standard

 State adopts landmark energy efficiency performance standard

-Washington state’s new Commercial Clean Buildings Performance Standard is designed to secure this energy efficiency opportunity.
+Washington state’s Clean Buildings Performance Standard is designed to secure this energy efficiency opportunity.
 The standard is one of several pillars of Gov. Jay Inslee’s 2019 climate package and is the first of its kind in the nation.

-Commerce conducted 15 workshops and comment periods to establish the new standard and set state-specific targets that are 15% less than 2009-2018 averages.
+Commerce conducted 15 workshops and comment periods from 2019 through 2020 to establish the new standard and set state-specific targets that are 15% less than 2009-2018 averages.
 The targets are based on data showing the average energy use for commercial buildings larger than 50,000 square feet as well as the downward trend in energy use resulting from new technology and maintenance or operation practices.
 Examples include the replacement cycle of lighting to LEDs and trends in building tune-ups and operations.

-Clean Buildings Legislation and Reference Standards
+Legislation and Reference Standards

 - All rulemaking documents and past workshop materials (link)